-- that gods, scriptures, and religions are best understood as products of human action;
+- Gods, scriptures, and religions are best understood as products of human action;

-- that religion and government should be stringently separated; and
+- Religion and government should be stringently separated; and

-- that moral values should be sought in human experience, not in holy books.
+- Moral values should be sought in human experience, not in holy books.

 Of course, this is essentially identical to the worldview held by twentieth and twenty-first–century secular humanists.

 Writing in 1943, the prominent historian Allan Nevins described "the vigorous contest between freethinkers and religionists which was so important a part of the cultural history of the nineteenth century," and judged that "the battle which the freethinkers waged was in great part a wholesome and beneficial effort."